 Payments made as premium for health insurance policy, Central Government Health Scheme (CGHS) or as cost of preventive health check-up qualify for deductions.

-- Premium of such a policy which can be attributed towards the critical illness rider, in case the life insurance policy qualifies for a deduction under section 80D.
+Premium of such a policy which can be attributed towards health riders like critical illness rider, surgical care rider, hospital care rider, etc., qualifies for a deduction under section 80D.
 Note that premium for accident rider does not qualify under the section.

 Deductions Available under section 80D